Patrick Corrigan (businessman): Books

 Corrigan began to seriously acquire works of art in the early 1970s and by late that decade Corrigan's collecting was supported by a scholarly Australian art book collection.
 Corrigan's art book collection was sold to James Hardie Industries in 1979, and he remained a consultant to the collection for the next nine years.
 It became the core of a donation to the State Library of Queensland in 1988, and is now known as The Australian Art Research Collection, one of four collections that comprise The Australian Library of Art.
 The Australian Art Research Collection has been described as "Australia's definitive fine arts collection".

 Lindsay Collection

 The Lindsay Collection of Pat Corrigan, donated 1992–1997, is one of the largest donations ever made by an individual to an Australian library.
 The collection includes published and unpublished material relating to the Lindsay family.

 Australian exhibition catalogues

 Corrigan has also donated a major collection of Australian art exhibition catalogues, invitations and journals to the Queensland Art Gallery of Modern Art.
 Known as The Patrick Corrigan Collection of Australian Exhibition Catalogues, the collection comprises over 800 items dated 1889–2008.
+Approximately 1700 twentieth century Australian art exhibition and gallery catalogues, 1901-2004, with the majority of works published between 1964-2004 are held by the State Library of New South Wales.